edespino/cloudberry-site/docs/security/client-auth.md

 ### OpenSSL Configuration

-You can make changes to the OpenSSL configuration by updating the `openssl.cnf` file under your OpenSSL installation directory, or the file referenced by `$OPENSSL_CONF`, if present, and then restarting the Cloudberry Database server.
+You can make changes to the OpenSSL configuration by updating the `openssl.cnf` file under your OpenSSL installation directory, or the file referenced by `$OPENSSL_CONF`, if present, and then restarting the Apache Cloudberry server.

 ### Creating a Self-Signed Certificate